Empire of Japan: Nationalism and decline of democracy

 Sadao Araki was an important figurehead and founder of the Army party and the most important militarist thinker in his time.
 His first ideological works date from his leadership of the Kōdōha (Imperial Benevolent Rule or Action Group), opposed by the Tōseiha (Control Group) led by General Kazushige Ugaki.
-He linked the ancient (bushido code) and contemporary local and European fascist ideals (see Statism in Shōwa Japan), to form the ideological basis of the movement (Shōwa nationalism).
+He linked the ancient (bushido code) and contemporary local and European fascist ideals (see Kokkashugi), to form the ideological basis of the movement (Shōwa nationalism).

 From September 1931, the Japanese were becoming more locked into the course that would lead them into the Second World War, with Araki leading the way.
-Totalitarianism, militarism, and expansionism were to become the rule, with fewer voices able to speak against it.
+Increasing authoritarianism, ultranationalism, militarism, and expansionism were to become the rule, with fewer voices able to speak against it.
 In a September 23 news conference, Araki first mentioned the philosophy of "Kōdōha" (The Imperial Way Faction).
 The concept of Kodo linked the Emperor, the people, land, and morality as indivisible.
 This led to the creation of a "new" Shinto and increased Emperor worship.

 On February 26, 1936, a coup d'état was attempted (the February 26 Incident).
 Launched by the ultranationalist Kōdōha faction with the military, it ultimately failed due to the intervention of the Emperor.
 Kōdōha members were purged from the top military positions and the Tōseiha faction gained dominance.
 However, both factions believed in expansionism, a strong military, and a coming war.
 Furthermore, Kōdōha members, while removed from the military, still had political influence within the government.

 The state was being transformed to serve the Army and the Emperor.
 Symbolic katana swords came back into fashion as the martial embodiment of these beliefs, and the Nambu pistol became its contemporary equivalent, with the implicit message that the Army doctrine of close combat would prevail.
 The final objective, as envisioned by Army thinkers such as Sadao Araki and right-wing line followers, was a return to the old Shogunate system, but in the form of a contemporary Military Shogunate.
 In such a government the Emperor would once more be a figurehead (as in the Edo period).
 Real power would fall to a leader very similar to a führer or duce, though with the power less nakedly held.
 On the other hand, the traditionalist Navy militarists defended the Emperor and a constitutional monarchy with a significant religious aspect.

 A third point of view was supported by Prince Chichibu, a brother of Emperor Shōwa, who repeatedly counseled him to implement a direct imperial rule, even if that meant suspending the constitution.

+One-party state

-With the launching of the Imperial Rule Assistance Association in 1940 by Prime Minister Fumimaro Konoe, Japan would turn to a form of government that resembled totalitarianism.
-This unique style of government, very similar to fascism, was known as Shōwa Statism.
+With the launching of the Imperial Rule Assistance Association as a ruling party in Japan on October 12, 1940, by Prime Minister Fumimaro Konoe, Japan would turn to a one-party form of government.
+There have been debates among historians over defining the political system of Japan as a dictatorship, as fascist, and as totalitarian.